 6. Email Marketing

 Email marketing is a crucial component of event promotion, and it’s no surprise that most event marketers consider it the most effective channel.
-With email, you can directly connect with potential attendees, sponsors, speakers, and partners.
+Through email, you can directly connect with potential attendees, sponsors, speakers, and partners.

 Once they’ve registered for your event, email becomes the primary way to keep them informed and updated.